asalamon74/pktriggercord/pentax_scsi_protocol.md

  * `X2, X3, X4, X5` have different meaning for different `TT`.
  * `X6, X7` are always zero.

-This SCSI command is limited to 8 bytes, if there are more data to pass to/from camera, a data buffer can be attached to the command.
-The attached data buffer is used in this protocol in both direction, such as sending arguments, or get result data.
+The `SCSI command` is limited to 8 bytes, a data buffer associated with the `SCSI command` can be used to transfer more data to/from camera.
+The associated data buffer is used in this protocol for both data transfer direction.

+Such as, Send Arguments `SCSI command` will use the associated data buffer to send arguments to camera, and Read Result `SCSI command` will use the associated data buffer to receive the result from camera.

-As we may send data to camera via the attached data buffer, as well as receive data via attached data buffer from camera, there are 2 kind of SCSI operation, `scsi_write()` and `scsi_read()`, for those purpose.
+For the reason, there are 2 kind of SCSI operation, `scsi_write()` and `scsi_read()`.

-### 1.1 Normal Use Case

-Normal communication flow would be following:
+Most `SCSI commands` will be called via `scsi_write()`, as they are simply passing data to the camera, however, some will be called via `scsi_read()` to receive data.

+### 1.2 Command

+The high level `Command` is more like a function, which has function name, arguments, and returned data.
+To achieve such task, several `SCSI Commands` are used in the following way:

- 1. Computer sends the arguments by `0x4F` first, if there is any;
+ 1. Computer sends the arguments by `SCSI Command - 0x4F` first, if there is any;
- 2. Computer send a command by `0x24`;
+ 2. Computer sends a command call by `SCSI Command - 0x24`;
- 3. Computer keep checking the status by `0x26` until the status is ok;
+ 3. Computer keep checking the status by `SCSI Command - 0x26` until the status is ok;
- 4. Computer receive the result by `0x49`;
+ 4. Computer receive the result by `SCSI Command - 0x49`, if needed.

+The individual commands will be discussed later.

 2. SCSI Commands Types
 -------------------------

 ### 2.1 Send Arguments

-Each command can have arguments.
+Each `Command` can have arguments.
 If the command does have one or more arguments, the arguments will be send to camera separately, before sending the command.

+This `SCSI command` will not be sent if there is no any argument.

 The `TT` code for sending arguments is `0x4F`

-  `0x4F` SCSI command will not be sent if there is no any argument.

-The SCSI command format of sending arguments is following:
+The `SCSI command` format of sending arguments is:

 ```Javascript
 [F0 4F X0 X1 Y0 Y1 00 00]